Brian-Masse/Echeveria/README.md

 - Added descriptions to Magic the Gathering Decks

+- Added a way to delete user preferences for specific games

 ### **Changes**

 - can no longer view the search page when viewing other user's profiles